Belfast (film): Filming

+for shooting in colour as it enables greater flexibility in the colour correction process.
+Zambarloukos said the decision that a majority of the film would be in black-and-white was made because it "filters out any unnecessary noise" and "lifts the veil on the soul a little bit better than color can", for it allows actor performances to be brought to the forefront.
+Natural light was used during photography, a break from the more complicated lighting setups director Kenneth Branagh had worked with on prior larger studio films.
+Zambarloukos was inspired by cinematographer Joseph Walker's use of slightly increased exposure to allow for increased contrast in black-and-white photography.

+Music

-The film features music by Belfast native Van Morrison, including the score he composed, dominated by electric guitar and saxophone, eight of his classic songs, and a new song he wrote for the film, "Down to Joy."
+The film features music by Belfast native Van Morrison, including the score he composed, dominated by electric guitar and saxophone, eight of his classic songs, and a new song he wrote for the film, "Down to Joy".
 It is Branagh's first film since Peter's Friends not to be composed by Patrick Doyle.

 Release

 Belfast had its world premiere at the Telluride Film Festival on 2 September 2021, where it became the festival's most often-screened film of that year.
 It also screened at the 2021 Toronto International Film Festival on 12 September 2021, where it won the People's Choice Award.
-By the end of its run, it will have screened at film festivals in Chicago, Hamburg, London, Middleburg, Mill Valley, Philadelphia, San Diego and Vancouver.
+By the end of its run, it was screened at film festivals in Chicago, Hamburg, London, Middleburg, Mill Valley, Philadelphia, San Diego and Vancouver.
 It held its Los Angeles premiere at the Academy Museum of Motion Pictures on 8 November 2021.
 The film was released on 12 November 2021 through Focus Features in the United States, and on 21 January 2022 in Ireland and the United Kingdom through Universal Pictures.

-Belfast was then released on digital download on iTunes and Amazon Prime Video on February 8, 2022, and on Blu-ray and DVD on March 1, 2022 in the United States by Universal Pictures Home Entertainment (through Studio Distribution Services LLC) and on April 25, 2022 in the United Kingdom by Warner Bros.
+Belfast was then released on digital download on iTunes and Amazon Prime Video on 8 February 2022; this was followed by a Blu-ray and DVD release on 1 March 2022 in the United States by Universal Pictures Home Entertainment (through Studio Distribution Services LLC) and on 25 April 2022 in the United Kingdom by Warner Bros.
 Home Entertainment.